oliver-butterley/ma2-2024/pages/skills.md

 - Apply the Lagrange multiplier method to find the extrema of a constrained problem
 - Determine the second-order Taylor formula for a scalar field

+## Multiple integrals

+- Evaluate 2D/3D multiple integrals by repeated integration
+- Manipulate the description of 2D/3D regions in ways that are useful for integrating
+- Exchange the order of integration
+- Perform change of variable for multiple integrals
+- Use polar coordinates, cylindrical coordinates, spherical coordinates

 ## Curves / paths

 - Work with parametric curves
-- Identify and construct standard parametric curves
+- Identify and construct parametric curves
 - Evaluate the length of a path
 - Evaluate the path integral of a scalar field
 - Evaluate the path integral of a vector field (flux integral)

-## Multiple integrals

-- Evaluate 2D/3D multiple integrals by repeated integration
-- Manipulate the description of 2D/3D regions in ways that are useful for integrating
-- Exchange the order of integration
-- Perform change of variable for multiple integrals
-- Use polar coordinates

 ## Surfaces